Symphony No. 8 (Bruckner)

-Anton Bruckner's Symphony No. 8 in C minor, WAB 108, is the last symphony the composer completed.
+Anton Bruckner's Symphony No. 8 in C minor, WAB 108, is the last symphony he completed, and is dedicated to Emperor Franz Joseph I of Austria.
 It exists in two major versions of 1887 and 1890.
 It was premiered under conductor Hans Richter in 1892 at the Musikverein, Vienna.
-It is dedicated to the Emperor Franz Joseph I of Austria.

 This symphony is sometimes nicknamed The Apocalyptic, but this was not a name Bruckner gave to the work himself.